Estate agent

 You will need to show:

-• excellent communication skills for liaising with professional contacts
+- excellent verbal and written communication skills for liaising with professional contacts and writing or checking complex documents

 Work experience

-You could enquire about the possibility of a work experience opportunity to shadow someone in an estate agency while you search for jobs.
+It could be beneficial to shadow someone in an estate agency while you search for jobs.
 This would demonstrate your interest in working in the property sector, help you make contacts and may even lead to a job.

 Find out more about the different kinds of work experience and internships that are available.